org-metaeffekt/metaeffekt-bom-essentials/README.md

 #### Bill of Materials (BOM)

-A Bill of Materials is listing details of an asset in a human- or machine-machine fashion.
+A Bill of Materials is listing details of an asset in a human- or machine-readable fashion.
 BOMs can contain hierarchy or relationship information.

 ### Software